codekcv/headless-commerce/README.md

 ### QA
 **Q. Why not use CSS-in-JS or utility classes?**
 **A**.
-I do not want runtime performance costs of CSS-in-JS or utility classes' styling paradigm.
-Besides, I'm using Ant Design anyway and thus some CSS Modules are enough to override style properties if needed.
+I'm using Ant Design and some CSS Modules are enough to override style properties if needed.
+I will transition to using my own UI components, but not soon.

 **Q. Why Redux and Apollo Client together?**
 **A**.
-Apollo Client will handle network data states, but global access states for UI, settings, etc. goes to Redux.
-Also, performance.
+Apollo Client will handle network data states, but states for UI, session, settings, etc. goes to Redux.
+It's a very robust and performant for managing global states.

 **Q. Why not use NestJS?**
 **A**.
 NestJS was initially in the stack, but I removed.
-I want to use GraphQL Nexus as my code-first approach but it doesn't work well with it.
+I want to use GraphQL Nexus as my code-first approach but it doesn't work well with NextJS' pattern.

 <!-- **Q. Why PostgreSQL over MongoDB(noSQL)?**
 **A**. -->

 **Q. Why Prisma over TypeORM?**
 **A**.
 Just my preference.
-I believe Prisma is the next thing.
+I believe Prisma is the next-gen ORM for Node.js and TypeScript.

 **Q. Why Nexus over Type-GraphQL?**
 **A**.
 Types are stronger and works well with Prisma.
+I also do not like the decorator syntax.

 <!-- Q. Why not just use serverless functions?
 A. ... -->